TheSolutionDeskAndCompany/local-business-review-monitor/SECURITY.md

 - Access user data or disrupt our services
 - Perform testing that could harm our users

-We appreciate your help in keeping ReviewMonitor secure!
+We appreciate your help in keeping ReviewReady secure!